CNST7/transaction-manager/backend/README.md

 ## VS Code

-Configuration is already there.
+Configuration is already here.
+Press `F5` in vscode to run development server.
-Just press F5 in vscode with python interpreter set at `backend/.venv/bin/python` Also test suite is available through the VS Code Python tests tab.
+Also test suite is available through the VS Code testing tab.

-Comment following line in [.vscode/settings.json](../.vscode/settings.json#4) to run integration tests.
+**To make integration tests visible in testing tab** comment out following line in [.vscode/settings.json](../.vscode/settings.json#4).

 ```json
 // "-m", "not integration",